aloglu/bookshelf/README.md

 # Bookshelf

 An interactive web-based library to showcase your book collection.
-You can interact with a demo page [here](https://aloglu.github.io/bookshelf).

 ## Features